-As of March 1, 2020 in Colorado, it is a level 1 drug misdemeanor to possess four grams or less of most controlled substances such as methamphetamine, cocaine, heroin, and ecstasy.
+As of March 1, 2020, it is now a level 1 drug misdemeanor in Colorado to possess four grams or less of most controlled substances such as methamphetamine, cocaine, heroin, and ecstasy.
 Defendants can often avoid jail by going on probation, and many are eligible to get their case dismissed by doing a diversion program.

 CRS 18-18-403.5 defines the Colorado crime of unlawful possession of a controlled substance (drugs) without a current and valid doctor’s prescription.
 This offense is also called possession for personal use or simple possession.
 It applies to all types of narcotics except marijuana, including medical marijuana.

 (See our article on possession of marijuana laws.)

 CRS 18-18-403.5 states that “[I]t is unlawful for a person knowingly to possess a controlled substance.”